inigoserna/pyftpsync/README.md

 Synchronize local directories with FTP server.

 ## Status
-*This project has beta status: (under development) use at your own risk!*
+*This project has beta status: use at your own risk!*

 Please submit bugs as you find them.